Creamy Chicken Cordon Bleu Soup (A Cozy 30-Minute Meal)

 Visually, the garnish is just as important as the soup itself.
 Topping the bowl with fresh croutons and raw shredded Swiss cheese adds a necessary “bite” and textural contrast to the smooth, creamy base, preventing the dish from feeling one-dimensional.

 Serve this decadent soup with a side of our garlic butter breadsticks for the perfect dipping experience.
+In my restaurant, we also offer a slice of crusty sourdough bread that I bake fresh daily – the perfect vehicle for soaking up every last drop of this luxurious soup.

 Storage